cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettings">ZeroTrustGatewayPolicyRuleSettings</a>

-Set settings related to this rule.
+Defines settings for this rule.

-Each setting is only valid for specific rule types and can only be used with the appropriate selectors.
-If Terraform drift is observed in these setting values, verify that the setting is supported for the given rule type and that the API response reflects the requested value.
-If the API response returns sanitized or modified values that differ from the request, use the API-provided values in Terraform to ensure consistency.
+Settings apply only to specific rule types and must use compatible selectors.
+If Terraform detects drift, confirm the setting supports your rule type and check whether the API modifies the value.
+Use API-returned values in your configuration to prevent drift.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#rule_settings ZeroTrustGatewayPolicy#rule_settings}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/zero_trust_gateway_policy#rule_settings ZeroTrustGatewayPolicy#rule_settings}

 ---